 This is your chance to tell us about yourself — your goals, your activities, your accomplishments — and help us decide whether SUNY Oswego is right for you.

-SUNY Oswego is now SAT/ACT test-optional for the Spring ’21, Fall ’21, and Spring ’22 terms.
+SUNY Oswego is SAT/ACT test-optional.
 Oswego uses a holistic, full-file application review process for both admission and merit-based scholarship consideration.
 While we will consider scores if submitted, SAT/ACT results are not required.

 If you’re ready to join our vibrant and welcoming Oswego community, we invite you to apply for the fall or spring semester.

 If you have registered for at least 12 credit hours at another college following graduation from high school, then you should apply as a transfer student.
 Credits from regionally accredited colleges transfer easily.
 If you’d like to know for sure, we'll be glad to evaluate your credits anytime, course by course.

 SUNY Oswego is home to over 270 international students from more than 35 countries around the world, and the list is growing every year.

 EOP: Educational Opportunity Program

 This program provides access to higher education for students from economically disadvantaged backgrounds who possess the potential to succeed in college but whose academic preparation in high school may otherwise prevent them from receiving admission.

 Nontraditional students at SUNY Oswego fall into several categories.
 We serve part-time students, online students, students who return to school after a prolonged absence, students who delayed enrollment into postsecondary education, veteran and military students, and working parents.

 Our proficiency examination program serves students who seek recognition for achievement acquired outside conventional college classrooms.